K9 Units in Small Departments

 b) The advantages and disadvantages the canine unit offers

-c) The type of individual that should be chosen for the canine position
+c) The type of individual that should be chosen or the canine position

 d) The administrative issues relevant to the unit